VAT RATE UK – How Much VAT you Must Charge?

 VAT Notice 744C

-• Children’s painting and picture books
+• Children’s picture books and sheet music

 Source: